“If the stock market is the apogee of Western civilisation, then we haven’t come very far.”

 by the idea of justice and freedom.
 Anonymous are not just people on the Internet, they are everywhere."

 Clearly Anonymous provides an umbrella for those seeking a common identity and sense of legitimacy – the key word being united.

-armed with revealed truth, millenarians and screechers of the nanny state variety.
+revealed truth, millenarians and screechers of the nanny state variety.
 Moreover, I have always considered the ‘one-worlders’ to be crackpots or conspiratorialists.
-Having travelled across much of it, I have been comfortable with the
+Having travelled across much of it, I have been comfortable with the diversity

 In practice, it does not require much thought to recognise that there are innumerable ways of manipulating any market given the financial, product and

 human resources; fiscal intelligence and a competitive edge.
 An old adage is apposite, namely, money makes money.